 Under monopoly, only one firm exists in a particular industry.
-There is one single seller who sells the unique product with no substitute and no competitors.
-The seller enjoys the power of the setting of the prices according to his own wish.
+There is one single seller who sells unique products with no substitutes and no competitors.
+The seller enjoys the power of setting of the prices according to his own wish.
 There are several examples of the monopoly according to the different situations.
 The different examples of the monopoly structure considering the different possible areas are as given below

 These are some of the most famous monopolies, mainly for historical significance,

 - Carnegie Steel Company created by Andrew Carnegie (now U.S. Steel).
 From the late 19th century to the early time of the 20th century, Carnegie Steel Company maintained singular control over the supply of steel over the market.
 Carnegie Steel Company during the period of monopoly was effectively setting the price for the steel nationally without the free market competition.
 The regulation of the Government was not present initially.
 Andrew Carnegie was successful in creating the monopoly for a long time in the steel industry after which J.P.
 Morgan took possession of the company by buying it and melded the same into the U.S. Steel.

 - Another famous example of a monopoly of historical significance is the American Tobacco Company.
 This company maintained singular control over the supply of Tobacco over the market.
 Government regulation was also not present initially.
 However, this company got dismantled after the creation of the antitrust regulation in the form of the Sherman Antitrust Act.
 The Supreme court in the year 1911 ordered the American Tobacco Company to dissolve.

 Example 2 – Luxottica